sourcegraph/handbook/content/engineering/batch-changes/index.md

 We track and report anonymous, non-specific, aggregate metrics from Sourcegraph instances as defined in [pings](https://docs.sourcegraph.com/admin/pings).

 ### Key success metrics
+We track success metrics in a (private) [Looker dashboard](https://sourcegraph.looker.com/dashboards-next/174)

 | Outcome                                             | Metric
 |----------------------------------------------------|------------------------------------------------------------------------ |